gvwilson/thirdbit/src/fiction/santas/index.md

 [^number-three-talk]: Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every other sentence starting, "Your mother and I think…"

-Finner became more restless every day.
+The more Finner tried not to think about making things, the more restless he became.
 His mother suggested running up and down the stairs to burn off some energy, but that only made him sweaty.
 He tried sitting cross-legged on the floor with his eyes closed and humming softly to himself like the monks of Lotse Nuffin,[^lotse-nuffin] but all he got was a cold bum.

 [^lotse-nuffin]: The monks were his father's favorite clients.
-They wanted nothing, so every year that's what he took them, and they were always grateful.
+They wanted nothing, so every year that's what he gave them, and they were always grateful.

 There were other santas and elves in town he could have tried talking to: aunts and uncles, second cousins twice removed, and a few who'd married into the trade.
-But they were all related to him somehow, which would have made the conversation awkward, and as far as he knew they all believed what everyone else did: elves made and santas delivered.
+But they were all related to him somehow, which made the thought of talking to him about this uncomfortable.
+And as far as he knew,
+they all believed what everyone else did: elves made and santas delivered.
 That's how it was,
 that's how it had always been, and that was how it was always going to be.
-Any adult who even suggested otherwise was the immediate target of cold looks, and any kid who mentioned it ran the risk of being called a flip in schoolyard.
+Any adult who even suggested otherwise was the immediate target of cold looks, and any kid who mentioned it ran the risk of being called a flip in the schoolyard.

 For a while Finner wondered if he was actually just lazy, which was basically a synonym for "sinful",